Sustaining Tulsa’s thriving non-profit arts community through united fundraising and support.

 It is the job of Arts Alliance Tulsa to vet our organizations so our supporters can feel confident in their donation.

 Arts and Humanities Council of Tulsa is a vital organization for our city which assists many new organizations seeking a path to non-profit status along with a host of educational programming and services.
 Where the difference lies is in the fact that it does not fundraise or distribute grants for, or to, Tulsa-area arts organizations.
-They are currently a member organization of AAT.
+They are eligible to apply for an annual grant from AAT and be an Alliance Member.